ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 [`AddBookmarkView_default`](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/Bookmark/AddBookmarkScreenlet/Basic/Themes/AddBookmarkView_default.swift)
 is Add Bookmark Screenlet's View class.
 This class extends `BaseScreenletView` and contains `@IBOutlet` references to the XIB's text fields.
-The getters for these references let the View retrieve the data the user enters into the corresponding text field:
+The getters for these references let the Theme retrieve the data the user enters into the corresponding text field:

     import UIKit
     import LiferayScreens